richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_HighAvailability.md

 -------------------------

-###### Cluster
+###### Cluster and Node

-Perform these steps on both SERVER_PRIMARY and SERVER_SECONDARY:
+Perform the following steps on both servers:

-- Run the following PowerShell script to run cluster validation tests before creating the cluster on both servers:
+- Validate prerequisites before creating the cluster on both servers

   ```powershell
   Test-Cluster -Node localhost -Verbose
   ```

-- On `SERVER_PRIMARY`, run the following PowerShell script to create a new cluster:
+- Create a new cluster on `SERVER_PRIMARY`

     ```powershell
     # Get the first interface with a default gateway and an IPv4 address